Search programs

 How We Rank Schools

-We evaluated each school’s program on tuition costs, admission, retention and graduation rates, faculty, reputation, and the student resources provided for online students.
+We evaluated each school’s program on admission, retention, and graduation rates as well as tuition costs, faculty, reputation, and the resources provided for online students.
 Then, we calculated the Intelligent Score on a scale of 0 to 100.
 Read more about our ranking methodology.

-Next, we compared this comprehensive list of online engineering degree programs to a list of aggregated college rankings from reputable publications like the U.S. News & World Report, among others, to simplify a student’s college search.
+Next, we compared this comprehensive list of online engineering degree programs to a list of aggregated college rankings from reputable publications like U.S. News & World Report, among others, to simplify a student’s college search.
 We pored through these rankings so students don’t have to.

-What Can You Expect From an Online Engineering Program
+What Can You Expect From an Online Engineering Program?

 An online engineering program offers a flexible yet rigorous academic experience, ideal for students balancing their education with other responsibilities.
 You can anticipate a curriculum rooted in core engineering principles, encompassing mathematics, physics, and specialized engineering disciplines such as civil, mechanical, or electrical engineering.
 Throughout these programs, you’ll engage with innovative tools, simulations, and virtual labs, ensuring a comprehensive learning experience in an online format.

 For undergraduates, these programs usually take four years to complete.
 Graduate degrees in engineering typically require an additional two years for completion, focusing on advanced coursework, research methodologies, and specialization areas.
-Many online institutions that offer both a bachelor’s and a master’s degree program feature a bachelors-to-masters track, allowing ambitious students to earn both degrees within a condensed five-year timeframe.
+Many institutions that offer both a bachelor’s and a master’s degree program feature a bachelor’s-to-master’s track, allowing ambitious students to earn both degrees within a condensed five-year timeframe.

 Potential courses you’ll take in an online engineering program

 • Introduction to Engineering Design: This course introduces students to foundational engineering design principles, emphasizing problem-solving techniques, conceptualization, and prototyping.
-Learners delve into design methodologies, Computer-Aided Design (CAD) tools, and project management essentials, equipping them with skills to innovate and create solutions for real-world challenges.
+Learners delve into design methodologies, Computer-Aided Design (CAD) tools, and project management essentials, equipping them with the skills to innovate and create solutions for real-world challenges.

 • Mechanics of Materials: In this course, students explore the behavior of various materials under different loads and environmental conditions.
 They learn about stress, strain, elasticity, and material failure mechanisms.
 Through hands-on simulations and experiments, students gain insights into designing structures and components that can withstand specified conditions, ensuring safety and reliability in engineering applications.

 • Circuit Analysis: This course focuses on the principles governing electrical circuits, covering topics such as Ohm’s law, Kirchhoff’s laws, and circuit theorems.
-Students analyze DC and AC circuits, understanding circuit components like resistors, capacitors, and inductors.
+Students analyze DC and AC circuits, learning about circuit components like resistors, capacitors, and inductors.
 By the end, learners can design, research, and troubleshoot complex electrical circuits, laying the groundwork for advanced electronics and system integration.

 • Software Development for Engineers: This course introduces students to programming languages and software tools essential for modern engineering applications.
 Students develop software solutions, simulations, and data analysis tools through hands-on projects, enhancing their computational proficiency and problem-solving capabilities in different engineering domains.